hadeelgamal/technical_challenge_WD/README.md

   At The Phone Cave we are looking for someone to help us turn our cave store into a home, and to do so we present you this challenge.

+# How to Run
+Step 1: cd server then npm run dev
+Step 2: cd client then npm start

 ## The challenge (Duration: 3 hours)

 Your task consists of creating an app showing our catalog.
 Follow the steps detailed below to complete the task. **You have 3 hours to do so.**